Authentication Error Occurred? Here Are 10 Proven Fixes

 Bonus tip: Turn Airplane mode on/off

 Let it do for a while.
-Afterwards, turn it off and try to connect to the Wifi network again.
+Afterward, turn it off and try to connect to the Wifi network again.

 Android System Recovery